LordRadai/MorphemeConnect/README.md

 ![Immagine 2023-08-31 211346](https://github.com/LordRadai/MorphemeConnect/assets/22768664/9eac1a67-eb14-4d2b-a3b1-c18dcf99c0b0)

 # TimeAct Templates, Tooltips
 Templates are inside the `MorphemeConnect/res/def/timeact` folder.
-If you want to make changes to the templates, just edit `timeact_event.ini` and `timeact_group.ini`.
+If you want to make changes to the templates, just edit `timeact.json`.
 Tooltips are inside the `MorphemeConnect/res/tooltip folder`.
 They are shown when you hover an event in the editor windows.

 # TODO